 - 10-12 oz. bag of baby spinach

 - 10 oz. block of paneer cubed in 1/2 inch pieces (Costco or Indian grocery store)

 - 1 tablespoon ghee or olive oil

 - 1 tablespoon ginger-garlic paste 1/2 inch ginger + 3 cloves garlic

 - 2 medium tomatoes chopped (about 1 cup), OR 2 tbsp tomato paste

 - 1 teaspoon garam masala

 - 1 teaspoon butter (optional)

 Release the pressure immediately (QR).
 Turn on SAUTE.
-Add 1/2 bag of baby spinach and stir to wilt. add the remaining bag and cook till spinach leaves soften, around 2 minutes.
+Add the bag of baby spinach and stir to wilt.
+It takes around 3-4 minutes.
 Turn off IP.
 Using an immersion blender or food processor, puree the spinach mix.
 I prefer to use the food processor to avoid splatters of spinach.

 Pour the spinach puree back in IP.
 Turn on SAUTE.
 Add paneer cubes and stir for 30 seconds- 1 minute, till paneer cubes become soft.
 Turn IP off.
-Stir in sugar and butter, this brings the dish to life and gives it a shine.
-Serve hot with zeera rice or naan.
+Stir in butter, this brings the dish to life and gives it a shine.
+Serve hot with Jeera rice or naan.
 Enjoy!